 People often tell me I am an inspiration, which I appreciate immensely.
 I continue to speak publicly about my personal story because so many people have faced similar struggles, and my talks often create a sense of “communal survival.”
 We are immersed in a victim-blaming, rape culture that simultaneously ignores and vilifies survivors who are willing to tell “truth to power” and who refuse to be silenced.

 While being a sexual violence and exploitation survivor grants me “insider” status and provides instant credibility as a CSEC expert, being a survivor can also be a hindrance as a social scientist.
-I am well aware that I can never be impartial or objective.
-My intention is to utilize my academic proclivity to end CSEC and sexual violence: that is always my goal.
+I am well aware that I can never be completely impartial or objective.
+My intention is to utilize my academic proclivity to interrupt the cycles CSEC and sexual violence: that is always my goal.
 Therefore, I always need to “check” my bias when conducting research and surround myself with collaborators who share my commitment to social justice and to sound social science.

 Here is the beginning of a series of the Top 11 things I have learned while healing from CSEC.
 (Yes, eschewing 10 for 11 is an overt Spinal Tap reference.
 “These go to 11” is the exact volume at which I intend to live my life.)
 These reflections seek to answer that question of how I survived, and also to provide some insight on common themes that still run through the dynamics of CSEC to this day.
 My personal experiences as a survivor and as a social scientist can never be disconnected.
 This is who I am.

 #11 Healing from CSEC requires taking a lot of risks.